TheCyberian/thecyberian.github.io/_posts/linux/2019-10-29-linux-shell-script-programming.md

 $ echo $s
 One of the port cities of India is $port
 ```
 - Another time you may want to use Single quotes is when you want to assign a written command to a variable.
-You can then use variable name to execute the linux command. (it kind off works similar to *alias*, in matter of functionality.
+You can then use variable name to execute the linux command. (it kind off works similar to *alias*, in matter of functionality, but it is only available within the scope, unlike command aliases.
 However, we'll be discussing more about *alias* keyword in later articles.)
 ```
 $ lsf='ls -F'
 $ $lsf